MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-troubleshoot-output.md

 * Whether the upstream source is throttled.
 * Whether the processing logic in the query is compute-intensive.

-To see the output details, select the streaming job in the Azure portal, and then select the **Job diagram**.
-For each input, there is a per partition backlog event metric.
+To see the output details, select the streaming job in the Azure portal, and then select **Job diagram**.
+For each input, there's a per partition backlog event metric.
 If the metric keeps increasing, it’s an indicator that the system resources are constrained.
 The increase is potentially due to output sink throttling, or high CPU usage.
 For more information, see [Data-driven debugging by using the job diagram](stream-analytics-job-diagram-with-metrics.md).

-## Key violation warning in Azure SQL Database output
+## Key violation warning with Azure SQL Database output

 When you configure an Azure SQL Database as output to a Stream Analytics job, it bulk inserts records into the destination table.
 In general, Stream Analytics guarantees [at least once delivery](https://docs.microsoft.com/stream-analytics-query/event-delivery-guarantees-azure-stream-analytics) to the output sink.
 You can still [achieve exactly-once delivery]( https://blogs.msdn.microsoft.com/streamanalytics/2017/01/13/how-to-achieve-exactly-once-delivery-for-sql-output/) to a SQL output when a SQL table has a unique constraint defined.

-When unique key constraints are set up on the SQL table and duplicate records are inserted into the SQL table, Stream Analytics removes the duplicate records.
+When you set up unique key constraints on the SQL table, Stream Analytics removes duplicate records.
 It splits the data into batches and recursively inserts the batches until a single duplicate record is found.
 The split and insert process ignores the duplicates one at a time.
 For a streaming job that has a considerable number of duplicate rows, the process is inefficient and time-consuming.
-If you see multiple key violation warning messages in your Activity log for the previous hour, it’s likely that your SQL output is slowing down the entire job.
+If you see multiple key violation warning messages in your Activity log for the previous hour, it’s likely your SQL output is slowing down the entire job.

 To resolve this issue, [configure the index]( https://docs.microsoft.com/sql/t-sql/statements/create-index-transact-sql) causing the key violation by enabling the IGNORE_DUP_KEY option.
 This option allows SQL to ignore duplicate values during bulk inserts.
 Azure SQL Database simply produces a warning message instead of an error.
 Stream Analytics doesn't produce primary key violation errors anymore.

-Note the following observations when configuring the IGNORE_DUP_KEY for several types of indexes:
+Note the following observations when configuring the IGNORE_DUP_KEY option for several types of indexes:

-* You can't set the IGNORE_DUP_KEY on a primary key or a unique constraint that uses ALTER INDEX.
-You need to drop and recreate the index.
+* You can't set the IGNORE_DUP_KEY option on a primary key or a unique constraint that uses ALTER INDEX.
+You need to drop the index and recreate it.
 * You can't set the IGNORE_DUP_KEY option using ALTER INDEX for a unique index.
-This is different from a PRIMARY KEY/UNIQUE constraint and is created using a CREATE INDEX or INDEX definition.
+This instance is different from a PRIMARY KEY/UNIQUE constraint and is created using a CREATE INDEX or INDEX definition.
-* The IGNORE_DUP_KEY doesn’t apply to column store indexes because you can’t enforce uniqueness on them.
+* The IGNORE_DUP_KEY option doesn’t apply to column store indexes because you can’t enforce uniqueness on them.

-## Column names are lower-case in Stream Analytics (1.0)
+## Column names are lowercase in Stream Analytics (1.0)

-When using the original compatibility level (1.0), Stream Analytics changes column names to lower-case.
+When using the original compatibility level (1.0), Stream Analytics changes column names to lowercase.
 This behavior was fixed in later compatibility levels.
 To preserve the case, move to compatibility level 1.1 or later.
-See [Compatibility level for Stream Analytics jobs](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-compatibility-level) for more information.
+For more information, see [Compatibility level for Stream Analytics jobs](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-compatibility-level).

 ## Get help